pdjr-signalk/signalk-sensor-log/README.md

 Log and chart sensor data using a round-robin database.

-__signalk-sensor-log__ logs sensor readings from the host Signal K Node server as time-series data in a round-robin database.
+__signalk-sensor-log__ retrieves user selected sensor data from a host Signal K Node server and stores them as time-series data in a round-robin database which is consolidated over hour, day, week, month and year timescales.

-Logged data is collated as one or more _chart groups_  consisting of SVG charts which depict selected stored readings over a range of historic timescales.
+Stored data is rendered as one or more user defined _chart groups_ which depict selected sensor readings over the defined timescales.
 The plugin includes a simple web application which can be used to display the generated charts.